Our Review Process

 Diabetes is caused when the sugar levels in the blood remain abnormally high.
 Insulin is the hormone responsible for moving glucose (sugar) from the blood into the body’s cells.
 The cells then derive energy from this glucose to perform various functions or store it for further use.
 In conditions where the pancreas either does not produce enough insulin or the cells of the body become less sensitive to insulin and do not take up glucose in a way they normally should, it results in the accumulation of sugar in the blood and causes diabetes.

 There is no cure for diabetes, but it is possible to lead a normal life by effectively controlling blood sugar levels with the help of medicines, a diabetic diet, and remaining physically active.
+Also know about pp sugar range

 This article will provide a detailed diabetic diet chart that will optimally guide individuals living with diabetes in managing their blood sugar levels.
+Know about fruit for diabetes.

 Table of Contents